ryanve/flexboxes/README.md

 # flexboxes
-<b>flexboxes</b> is a functional flexbox utility library and pure flexbox grid system.
-It offers a hybrid between other frameworks.
-It is designed for both prototyping and production.
+<b>flexboxes</b> is a functional flexbox library and pure flexbox grid system designed for prototyping and production.

 ## setup